Primera Fuerza

-Campeonato de Primera Fuerza (First Force Championship), later known as Liga Mayor (Major League), was an amateur association football league in Mexico.
-It was founded and organized by the Federación Mexicana de Football Asociación (Mexican Association Football Federation), which was the first governing body of Mexican football, after the merger of the Liga Mexicana and Liga Nacional.
+Campeonato de Primera Fuerza, later as Liga Mayor, was an amateur association football league in Mexico founded and organized by the unofficial and defunct Federación Mexicana de Football Asociación, later renamed as Federación Central de Fútbol.
+From 1922 to 1927, it was the governing body of the amateur football in Mexico, after the merger of Liga Mexicana and Liga Nacional.
+From 1927 to 1943, the league was organized by the current Federación Mexicana de Fútbol.